 “What’s the difference between a model plane and the real thing?
 Scale — that’s it.”

-The story in this film is best summarized by the phrase “a trip down memory lane”.
-It follows a father (John Clairborne – played by Matt Letscher) who brings his son to the place where he spent his own childhood, to recall the people and events that shaped his personality.
+The story in this film is best summarized as “a trip down memory lane.”
+It follows a father (John Clairborne, played by Matt Letscher) who brings his son to the place where he spent his childhood to recall the people and events that shaped his personality.

 In John John’s family, things were far from perfect.
 His father was harsh and abusive, while his mother’s only dream was to run away and live in a hippie commune where she could “sit around and listen to music.”
-In between the extreme opposites of his parents – the little boy had a hard time making sense of his father’s “down to earth” beliefs and his mother’s laid-back, abstract idea of life.
+In between the extreme opposites of his parents – the little boy had difficulty understanding his father’s “down to earth” beliefs and his mother’s laid-back, abstract idea of life.
 While his father provided for the family, he often badly threatened his wife and son.
 The father believed he was merely insisting on discipline, but, in reality, his abusive behavior made him “mean as a snake,” as John John told his friend Zeola.

 John John in the Sky is a beautifully shot film with excellent camerawork and photography.
 It features beautiful scenery bathed in colors, making the film pleasurable.
 The editing is equally good, with frequent flashbacks and fading transitions between the scenes.
 The transformation from the present to the past and back to the present again, as the father recalls his childhood is, by far, the most enigmatic presentation of a time trip you will ever see on film.
-You are guaranteed to relate to the characters thanks to the splendid acting and the immense talent of the film’s cast.
-Add to that the blues/honky-tonk soundtrack, the powerful story, dramatic ending, and the various moral issues that the film raises, and you have a prime example of a masterfully done coming-of-age drama that is well worth your time.
+You are guaranteed to relate to the characters thanks to the film’s cast’s splendid acting and immense talent.
+Add to that the blues/honky-tonk soundtrack, the powerful story, the dramatic ending, and the various moral issues that the film raises, and you have a prime example of a masterfully done coming-of-age drama that is well worth your time.

 Film title: John John in the Sky